 The objective of this direction is to protect and manage coastal areas of NSW.
+This direction applies because the land is within the Coastal Zone

 The direction provides that a planning proposal must not rezone land which would enable increased development or more intensive land-use on land that has been identified as land affected by a current or future coastal hazard in a local environmental plan or development control plan.
 The site is identified as flood prone.
 Flooding is addressed separately in the response to Direction 4.3 Flood Prone Land.